Teaching Kids Life Skills: 7 Essential Life Skills to Help Your Child Succeed

 - Self-Directed, Engaged Learning

-Life Skill Activities to Incorporate into Your Daily Routine
+Life Skill Activities to Incorporate into Your Child’s Daily Routine

 Children thrive on schedules, habits, and routines, which not only create a feeling of security, but also help children learn self-control and focus.
 Talk with your child about what to expect each day.
-Organize your home so your child knows where to put her shoes, coat, and personal belongings.
-We live in a noisy, distraction-filled world.
-Quiet activities, such as reading a book or completing a puzzle together can help your child slow down and increase focus.
+Organize your home so your child knows where to put shoes, coats, and personal belongings.
+We live in a noisy, distraction-filled world, so quiet activities like reading a book, enjoying sensory activities, or completing a puzzle together can help your child slow down and increase focus.

 Children need high-touch personal interactions every day to build healthy social-emotional skills, including the ability to understand and communicate with others.
-Children need to learn how to “read” social cues and listen carefully.
+While the pace at which they develop these skills may vary, children need to learn how to “read” social cues and listen carefully.
 They must consider what they want to communicate and the most effective way to share it.
 Just talking with an interested adult can help build these skills.
-Spend time every daylistening and responding to your child without distractions.
+Spend time every day listening and responding to your child without distractions.

 True learning, says Galinsky, occurs when we can see connections and patterns between seemingly disparate things.
 The more connections we make, the more sense and meaning we make of the world.
-Young children begin to see connections and patterns as they sort toys and socks.
-Simple acts such as choosing clothing appropriate for the weather helps them build connections.
-Point out more abstract connections in life or in stories you read, e.g., “This book reminds me of when we picked sea shells at the beach.”
+Young children begin to see connections and patterns as they sort basic household items like toys and socks.
+Simple acts, such as choosing clothing appropriate for the weather, helps them build connections.
+Point out more abstract connections in life, or in stories you read, e.g., “This book reminds me of when we picked sea shells at the beach.”

 We live in a complex world in which adults are required to analyze information and make decisions about myriad things every day.
 One of the best ways to build critical thinking is through rich, open-ended play.
 Make sure your child has time each day to play alone or with friends.
 This play might include taking on roles (pretending to be fire fighters or super heroes), building structures, playing board games, or playing outside physical games, such as tag or hide-and-go-seek.
 Through play, children formulate hypotheses, take risks, try out their ideas, make mistakes, and find solutions—all essential elements in building critical thinking.